Fresh Spirulina for Diabetes Prevention & Treatment

 Lack of sleep: Your body needs good sleep to use insulin effectively

 It's important to remember that every body responds differently.
-Spending a few weeks with a glucose monitor or CGM can help you learn how to protect your body your body from the dangers of high blood sugar.
+A glucose monitor or CGM can help you avoid the dangers of high blood sugar and killer diabetes.

 Learn more: UCLA Health